emilioramirez/sleepwalker/README.md

 ### API

-  1. Capture a stream of images.
   1. Detect movements.
+[PROTOTYPE]
   1. Save a stream of images with movement detected.
+[DONE]
   1. Configuration.
+[PROTOTYPE]
   1. Automatic Calibration of the camera-related parameters.

 ### Apps

   - Sleepwalker: use your webcam to save a video every time you wake up at night.
   - Security: use a fixed webcam to store a video every time something moves within its sight.

 Wishlist
 --------